Philw10/DevOps-Course-Starter/README.md

 ## Authorisation

 Only accounts given admin access will be able to edit the list.
-This is done by adding the users GitLab ID to the .env file.
+This is done by adding the users GitHub ID to the .env file.

 All other users will have read only access.